yoheinakajima/idealist/README.md

 ## Features

 - **Dynamic Idea Generation**: Customize parameters to generate a wide range of ideas.
+- **Model Flexibility**: Use different LLMs and embedding models supported by LiteLLM.
 - **Uniqueness Assurance**: Ensures all generated ideas are unique and not duplicated.
 - **Embedding Support**: Uses embeddings to find and avoid similar ideas.
 - **Easy to Use**: Simple interface with minimal setup.